 What else do I need to know?

-Drop-in Consultations are not a substitute for psychotherapy or formal counseling and do not constitute mental health treatment.
+Drop-in Consultations are not a substitute for psychotherapy/ counseling and do not constitute mental health treatment.
 Counselors provide informal consultations to help students with specific problems and to introduce them to what it is like to speak with a counselor.
-Your Drop-in counselor can help you determine whether formal therapy at the UCC would be useful to you and, if appropriate, assist you in scheduling an appointment.
+Your Drop-in counselor can help you determine whether ongoing therapy at the UCC would be useful to you and, if appropriate, assist you in scheduling an appointment.
+To note, students who are experiencing an immediate mental health emergency are encouraged to attend UCC Urgent Care, instead of Drop-In Consultation.
+Students may connect with UCC Urgent Care by calling the UCC at 615-322-2571.